 Before I get into my money-saving tips, I’ll say I have become really savvy on having more money during the holidays in the first place.
 Several years ago, my family adopted the three-gift rule, and since we aren’t spending hundreds (or thousands) on “extra” gifts, we do have a little set aside in our budget so I can shop for what we need after the holidays.
 I also use apps like Swagbucks to earn extra cash for purchases during this time of year.

 The absolute best advice I have is to shop in advance.
 Don’t wait until the season arrives to shop because prices will be at their most expensive.
-Instead check out your local stores in the days following Christmas because many of the items will be steeply discounted.
+Instead, check out your local stores in the days after Christmas because many of the items will be steeply discounted.

 I have a rule with my Christmas decorating: I buy what I love.
 If I don’t love it, I’m not spending my money on it.
 It doesn’t matter to me if it’s only twenty-five cents.
 You do not need to turn your house into a Christmas paradise overnight!
 As a result, it has taken me years to accumulate my most loved and best looking Christmas decorations.

 But you know what?
 It doesn’t make me sad it’s taken so long.
-Instead it makes me appreciate each item more.
+Instead, it makes me appreciate each item more.
 I have a memory or triumph attached to each.
 It has made my holidays more meaningful.